wassname/scrape_r_rational/data/cache2/6o2xxw.md

 ### Comments:

-> **u/JeffersonSmithAuthor** [+6] *
+> **u/JeffersonSmithAuthor** [+6]  (18 hours later)
 >
 > Hey, I'm glad you find ImmerseOrDie to be rational.
 I'm the guy that started it, and rationality is kinda the reason I did.
 I figured there had to be a more reliable/repeatable way to get a quick take on which indie fiction was ready for prime time and which ones weren't.
+>
 > Along those same lines, you might also like [PageFight!](http://page-fight.com) which is another project I started, aimed at helping authors figure out which title, tagline, blurb, and cover ideas will work in the market.
 It does this by pitting them against each other in a reader-driven game environment where different book elements go head-to-head and players have to choose which one they would be more likely to investigate.
 It turns out to be lots of fun.
 Readers get a cool discovery tool and authors get valuable A/B testing *before* they launch their books, rather than having to wait for sales data *after* launch.

+> **u/RMcD94** [+5]  (23 hours later)
 >

-> **u/RMcD94** [+5] *
->
 > I'm not sure how this is particularly more rational than just you know, reading a book and stopping if you don't enjoy it.

+> **u/trekie140** [+1]  (19 hours later)
 >

-> **u/trekie140** [+1] *
->
 > Well both of the books are free on kindle, so I will definitely be checking them out.
->

 ---